This page is about food allergies which are increasingly common and are said to occur in 1 in 20 of children.

 If the food causes an itchy rash, (urticaria), then you might have Cetirizine or another anti-histamine at home that you can give, should your child inadvertently consume the food.

 Not necessarily.
-If a skin prick test is positive, it means your child has reacted to that food protein on the skin - it doesn't necessarily mean your child will react to the food if eaten.
+If a skin prick test (or RAST/EAST test which test blood IgE levels) is positive, it means your child has reacted to that food protein on the skin - it doesn't necessarily mean your child will react to the food if eaten.
 The larger the skin reaction, the more likely your child will actually be allergic to the food.

 If skin prick tests are positive, it is important that you only exclude that food if a reaction is likely.
 So a small skin prick reaction to a food your child seems to have no trouble with does not mean that your child is allergic and you should not exclude that food from the diet.
 Only exclude foods if there is a very large reaction and there is a supporting history (so there has been a reaction after that food).